NetAppEMEA/hackathon-vol1/README.md

  * Create a bucket for your Pi using the credentials supplied; pick a bucket name that is unique for your team
  * Use your S3 client to put stuff in the bucket and get it out
  * Try to access the stuff in the bucket from your web browser.
 What URL would you use?
 Do you get access denied?
 Then set the [bucket_policy.json](bucket_policy.json) to allow anonymous `read` and `list` anonymous access to objects and try again.
  * Note: CyberDuck won't allow you to set Bucket Policies, so you will have to do this another way.
-Ask Clemens if you can't google it :-)
+Ask Clemens if you can't google it :-) (Hint: s3cmd or aws cli)

 ### Setup the camera-webservice on the Raspberry Pi
 1. Find the steps here: [camera-webservice/](camera-webservice/)